Behavioral and Psychiatric Health Technician Job Description

 Behavioral health and psychiatric technicians work in a variety of environments that range from hospitals, group homes, and state mental hospitals.
 There’s also the potential to work from home if and when the primary responsibility is to provide clinical assistance that facilitates educational support programs.

 Overall, employment opportunities in the healthcare industry continue to increase, and the need for qualified behavioral health and psychiatric technicians reflects this trend.
-With nearly 9,000 new jobs posted in the last year alone (and 24.58% projected growth in the next 10 years), you can expect no shortage of opportunity after you complete your training and earn your certifications.
+With nearly 15,000 new jobs projected each year for the next ten years, you can expect no shortage of opportunity after you complete your training and earn your certifications.